 Let’s take a look at the social impacts of DAOs and how they fund social causes:

 One very interesting use case of DAOs involves the creation of new processes and models for accountability.
-By using governance protocols and smart contracts, a DAO allows a community to exercise their power and ownership over specific causes that they want or care about, and also hold organizations and leaders accountable in that cause.
+By using governance protocols and smart contracts, a DAO allows a community to exercise its power and ownership over specific causes that they want or care about, and also holds organizations and leaders accountable in that cause.

 Any charitable organization should have an official board and some membership, but the opportunities for active community engagement in matters related to how the funds are being spent and the types of services and activities undertaken by the organization may often be limited.